0xHuntEG/Virustotal-Scanner/README.md

 ```

 # Usage
-This script will use your api key on the virustotal website to dump all the information that you need from it including scaning the IP, domain, url and a file hash.
+This script will use your api key on virustotal website to dump all the information that you need from it including scaning the Ip , domain, url and a file hash.
 ```
 Python3 Virustotal_Scanner.py [URL or Domain or IP or file Hash]
 ```